traplol/Struct-Padder/README.md

 # Struct-Padder
-A simple struct parser to automatically pad based on fixed offsets.
+A simple parser used to generate C structs.
+It parses a structure represented by a similar syntax to the generated C struct.

+# example

-example input:
+input:
 ```
 ptrsize=4;